Lightning Strikes Twice (1951 film): Plot

-In the early 1950s, a wealthy rancher, young Richard Trevelyan (Richard Todd) is now on death row in a Texas prison.
-But he wins a new trial, which ends in a hung jury when a lone juror holds out.
-He is set free.
+In the early 1950s, wealthy Texas rancher Richard Trevelyan sits on death row for murdering his wife, being counseled by a priest before his execution.
+He is granted a surprise reprieve granting him a new trial, which ends in a hung jury freeing him.

-Actress Shelley Carnes (Ruth Roman) is on her way to a Texas dude ranch for a rest.
-Along the way, she meets rich ranchers J.D.
-(Frank Conroy) and Myra Nolan (Kathryn Givney) and ends up being loaned their car.
+Actress Shelley Carnes, on her way to a Texas dude ranch, meets local ranchers J.D. and Myra Nolan, who lend her their car to save her having to rent one.
 Lost in a storm, she encounters Trevelyan by chance.
-He becomes spooked when he learns she knows J.D. and Myra.

-The dude ranch is closed when Shelley gets there.
-Liza McStringer (Mercedes McCambridge), who runs it with younger brother String (Darryl Hickman), explains that she was the juror who let Trevelyan off.
-Now she's being shunned by neighbors and friends.
+The dude ranch is closed when Shelley arrives, as the notice failed to reach her while working in a traveling show.

-Shelley bonds with the troubled String, so she is invited to stay a while.
-She learns that Loraine, the late wife of Trevelyan and murder victim, was a wicked woman, loathed by many.
-There is reason to believe Loraine once had an affair with J.D., Trevelyan's business partner through the ventures he inherited from his father.
+Liza McStringer, who operates the ranch with her unstable handicapped younger brother String, explains that she was the holdout juror who had allowed Trevelyan to be freed.
+As a result, she has been shunned by neighbors and friends.

-Shelly goes looking for Trevelyan, and finds him brooding on a cliffside.
-There are sparks, but no fire.
-She leaves, troubled.
+Shelley bonds with String and is invited to stay.
+She learns that Loraine, the murder victim and wife of Trevelyan, was a wicked and promiscuous woman loathed by many.
+She claims that Loraine had an affair with J.D., Trevelyan's business partner while working as his secretary.

-Returning the car, Shelley spends a night with the Nolans and is introduced to Harvey Turner (Zachary Scott), a woman-hungry neighbor who immediately makes a play for her.
-He too speaks ill of Loraine, suggesting he was lucky to have escaped her clutches.
+Shelley finds Trevelyan brooding on a cliffside.
+Each gives the other mixed signals.

-Later Harvey kidnaps Shelly, bringing her to a mysterious rendezvous with Trevelyan; it turns out the men are best friends, and Trevelyan had asked the favor.
-This time the couple cannot resist each other, and hurriedly marry.
-Liza appears, uninvited, at their intimate reception, accuses Trevelyan of being the murderer, and leaves in a state.
+Shelley spends a night with the Nolans and is introduced to Harvey Turner, a woman-chasing neighbor who immediately makes advances.
+He also speaks ill of Loraine, suggesting that he was lucky to have escaped her clutches.
+Harvey later abducts Shelley, bringing her to a mysterious rendezvous with Trevelyan, who is his best friend and had requested that she be brought to him.
+Trevelyan and Shelley cannot resist each other and hurriedly marry.

-That night, Shelley's fears get the best of her, and she flees back to the safety of the dude ranch.
-There, Liza confesses in a murderous rage that it was she, jealous and wanting Trevelyan for herself, who had killed Loraine after the tramp (who indeed had been involved with J.D. when his secretary) had bedded Harvey.
-She is stopped from strangling Shelley by Trevelyan and Harvey's arrival.
-Liza and String manage to flee in their car.
+Liza appears, uninvited, at the wedding reception, and accuses Trevelyan of the murder.
+That night, Shelley's fears cause her to flee to the safety of the dude ranch, where Liza confesses in a murderous rage that it was she, jealous and wanting Trevelyan for herself, who had killed Loraine.
+She is stopped from strangling Shelley by Trevelyan and by Harvey's arrival.

-Pursued by police, she plunges the car over a cliff, but lives long enough to confess to a priest.
-It turns out Trevelyan had been right all along: everybody did lie at his trial.
-And he evidently had been telling the truth when he said he did not know how his wife had died.
+Liza and String flee in their car.
+Pursued by police, Liza plunges the car over a cliff but lives long enough to confess to a priest that Trevelyan had been telling the truth all along about not knowing how his wife had died.

-Tevelyan gets a reassuring pat from the local sheriff.
-The couple leave the scene in his car, Shelley kissing him repeatedly as they head together toward their honeymoon.
+Tevelyan and Shelley drive away toward their honeymoon.